-Austria still has a low youth unemployment rate.
+Austria has a comparatively low youth unemployment rate.
 One of the reasons is the high quality vocational education and training system.
-But it faces new challenges as demographic change and a decreasing number of companies are training apprentices; a looming shortage of skilled workers and integration problems of young people with migrant background; and an increasing number of dropouts from apprenticeship training.
+However, the VET system faces new challenges due to the demographic change, a decreasing number of training companies, a looming shortage of skilled workers and integration problems of young people with migrant background; and an increasing number of dropouts from apprenticeship training.
 Initiatives to counteract these challenges are obligatory training until the age of 18, the inclusion of quality management in the Vocational Training Act, and coaching and counselling for apprentices and training companies.

-There are a couple of challenges the Austrian VET system faces right now:
+There are a couple of challenges the Austrian VET system is facing right now:

-The total number of apprentices has been decreasing rather dramatically (as did the number of companies offering apprenticeships places) within the last 5 years.
-The main reason is the demographic change, but it is not the only one.
+The total number of apprentices has been decreasing rather dramatically (as did the number of companies offering apprenticeships places) within the last five years.
+The main reason – but not the only reason - Is the demographic change.
 At the same time the looming shortage of skilled workers becomes more and more apparent.

 To deal with these challenges and to keep and increase the quality of the vocational education and training system a couple of initiatives and statutory regulations have been developed.
 Three of them are mentioned here as follows: